Coping With Dry Eyes or a KCS Diagnosis in Dogs

 At the specialist's instruction, I continue to place GenTeal nighttime lubricant in her eyes periodically throughout the day and evening until after midnight.
 It is obvious that the thick ointment blurs her vision, but it protects her cornea and prevents painful corneal abrasions.
 Therefore, our schedule (Puppy Girl's and mine) remains established for life, with routine veterinary checkups of her eyes.
 I searched online to find the best price (with free shipping and no tax) for the ointment because the tubes are very small and are emptied in two or three days.

 She's worth it.

 In the summer of 2013, after a year of chronic KCS, Puppy Girl lost her eyesight.
 In spite of a strict regimen of frequently cleaning mucous from her eyes and applying Genteal P.M. eye ointment to both eyes no less than every two hours day and night, she was diagnosed with scar tissue on her corneas and rapidly progressing blindness.
 This was heartbreaking for me, but I determined to do everything possible to help her adjust.
 You can read my account of how Puppy Girl reacted to going blind and her ongoing adjustment.

-At the present time, her vet and I are discussing potential bilateral enucleation (removal of both eyes) to ensure that she doesn't have any pain.
-This is a very difficult decision for a pet parent to make, but I've read accounts of the benefits on a support website for people with blind dogs, and they're encouraging.
+Her regular vet discussed potential bilateral enucleation (removal of both eyes) to ensure that she doesn't have any pain.
+This is a very difficult decision for a pet parent to make.
+The very thought of having her eyes removed is traumatic to me, but not as much as if she weren't already blind.
+I've read accounts of the benefits of enucleation (which is used for a variety of diagnoses) on a support website for people with blind dogs, and they're encouraging.

-Thanks to readers for caring about my dear Puppy Girl!
+Thanks to my HubPage readers for your kind comments and for caring about dear Puppy Girl!

 © 2012 Jaye Denman